Piwimau/SCUnit/README.md

 * A minimal, yet useful set of assertions for checking various conditions in tests.
 * Ability to group logically related tests into suites.
 Particularly large suites can even be distributed across multiple source files for readability.
-* Support for suite/test setup and teardown functions.
+* Support for suite or test setup and teardown functions.
-* Accurate and optionally colored diagnostic messages on `stdout` and `stderr` that not only inform you of the status of a test, but also include execution time measurements and some helpful context when an assertion fails.
+* Accurate and optionally colored diagnostic output on `stdout` and `stderr` that not only informs you of the status of a test, but also includes execution time measurements and some helpful context when an assertion fails.
 * Ability to configure SCUnit (if required at all) by passing command line arguments to the test executable.